 Let’s dive into each element!

-Create your signup form
+Create your signup form or landing page

-To encourage sign ups, you want to make sure your form copy (the actual words describing your course/challenge) is clear and compelling.
+To encourage sign ups, you want to make sure your copy (the actual words describing your course/challenge) is clear and compelling.
 Be sure the design fits your brand, and it’s easy for anyone to fill it out and submit.